- Hyperimmune Bovine Colostrum

 Bovine colostrum is the milk produced by cows for the first several days following birthing.
-It is rich in antibodies, growth factors, cytokines, and protects the newborn calf from infections.
-Bovine colostrum has been used as a dietary supplement since last decade.
-Studies in humans have shown that it has several beneficial effects.
-Bovine colostrum may contain high levels of estrogen.
-Individuals with hormone-sensitive cancer or who are allergic to dairy products should avoid bovine colostrum.
+It is rich in antibodies, growth factors, and cytokines, and protects the newborn calf from infections.
+It has also been used as a dietary supplement in the last decade.

-A few studies in humans suggest that bovine colostrum may be helpful, but more studies are needed.
+A few studies suggest that bovine colostrum may be helpful, but more studies are needed.

 For Healthcare Professionals

 Bovine colostrum is cow’s milk secreted during the first few days following calving.
 It is rich in immunoglobulins, growth factors, and cytokines, and confers immune protection to the newborn calf from opportunistic infections.
 Bovine colostrum has been used as a dietary supplement to treat diarrhea, infections, and colitis, and to improve athletic performance.
 In vitro studies suggest that bovine colostrum has anti-inflammatory (16) and chemopreventive (17) properties.

 Several clinical trials suggest that hyperimmune bovine colostrum, prepared by immunizing cows with the causative agent, is effective in treating diarrhea caused by rotavirus (2), E. Coli (12) (18), and Cryptosporidium parvum (3) (4).
 In human challenge trials, specially formulated bovine colostral-IgG preparations provided protection against some enterotoxigenic E. coli strains (22) (23).